The Man with the Iron Fists 2: Plot

-Thaddeus is on his way to the monks at Wu Chi Temple on a quest on inner peace when he is attacked by the brother of Silver Lion and his henchmen.
+Thaddeus is on his way to the monks at Wu Chi Temple on a quest for inner peace when he is attacked by the brother of Silver Lion and his henchmen.
 Thaddeus manages to defeat them all but receives a near fatal wound from claw of Silver's brother.
 He passes out and is seen drifting on a log down a river.

 A narration tells about a spring of chi, the Golden Nectar flowing from the mountains that were protected by monks and the Gemini Twins.
 Lord Pi raided the temple in an attempt to gain control of the Golden Nectar but was defeated.
 His ghost is rumored to roam the mountains, still looking for the Nectar and stealing chi from anyone he encounters.

 Meanwhile, in Tsai Fu village, a man is burying his daughter and demands that the killer be found.
 He challenges the mayor and Master Ho, the silver mine owner.
 All the men proceed to the mine to work where Master Ho is shown to be an oppressive task master, frequently maiming and killing underperforming workers.
-Most of the village men seek to rebel but Li Kung talks them down.
-Another girl is killed but nothing is done.
+Most of the village men seek to rebel, but Li Kung talks them down.
+Another girl is killed, but nothing is done.

 Li Kung's brother challenges Master Ho's man, Duyan, to a fight and wins.
 However, he is later found dead in the mines.
 Meanwhile, Li Kung's daughter, Innocence, finds Thaddeus floating in the river and tends him to health.
-His presence is hidden from the village and he is moved to the old blacksmith's residence.
+His presence is hidden from the village, and he is moved to the old blacksmith's residence.
 Li Kung and his men find a hidden cave with a fountain which Kung drinks from.
 The cave is rich in silver but they hide the existence of the cave from Master Ho.
 Li Kung, infuriated by the death of his brother, challenges Master Ho's clan to a fight.
-He asks Thaddeus to build weapons for the village but Thaddeus claims he is on a path of peace.
-He promises to forge better mining tools but whatever the tools are used for are not Thaddeus' responsibility.
+He asks Thaddeus to build weapons for the village, but Thaddeus claims he is on a path of peace.
+He promises to forge better mining tools, but whatever the tools are used for are not Thaddeus' responsibility.